 Install or upgrade Salt¶

 Installing or upgrading Salt and Python are required as part of the pre-installation process.
-This topic explains how to:
+This page explains how to:

 - Install the dependencies needed for the SaltStack Enterprise installer